 Students may earn two, three or four credit hours, which are pass or fail, in a single semester.
 The number of credits available for a particular placement will depend on the type of experiences available at the specific placement, what best meets the needs of the organization and the work assigned, as well as the students' needs.
-Students can take a maximum of six credit hours in the General Externship Program.

-All externships in the General Externship Program count toward satisfying the schools six hour credit experiential requirement.
+Students can take up to 18 credits in externships- up to your available pass/fail available.
+All externships in the General Externship Program count toward satisfying the schools six-hour credit experiential requirement.